- Document stores

 Want to handle floppy ill-defined documents of ill-specified possibly changing metadata?
 Already resigned to the process of querying and processing this stuff being depressingly slow and/or storage-greedy?
 I must be looking for document stores!

-If you I am looking at document stores as my primary workhorse, as opposed to something I want to get data out of for other storage, then I have
+If I am looking at document stores as my primary workhorse, as opposed to something I want to get data out of for other storage, then I have

 - Not much data so performance is no problem, or